-Banking records in particular are the bread and butter of a forensic tracing exercise, representing an accurate and reliable source of evidence.
-Indeed, frequently the only record of a flow of assets will be held by the financial institution facilitating the transaction.
+Tracing is an almost entirely linear process: following an asset as it is moved or substituted for another and, thereafter, another and so on.
+While assets may be split and recombined, and mixed with other funds, the tracing exercise moves in an essentially chronological progression.
+In a conventional asset tracing exercise, banking records in particular are the bread and butter, representing an accurate and reliable source of evidence.
+Indeed, it is often the case that the only record of a flow of assets will be held by the financial institution facilitating the transaction.

 V ASSET RECOVERY

 Tracing the assets, however, is only the start.
-Arguably the most important aspect is recovery; in this regard the value of the assets is crucial – this must be weighed up against the costs of physical recovery and realisation where appropriate.
-The value of any underlying asset is often surrounded by uncertainty, particularly in cases where funds have been secured from third parties based upon spurious asset values: these assets consist of properties, businesses, shareholdings or entities that can be located in far-flung countries; consequently, they can prove to be extremely difficult to value.
+Arguably the most important aspect is recovery.
+In this regard, the value of the assets is crucial – this must be weighed up against the costs of physical recovery and realisation where appropriate.
+The value of any underlying asset is often surrounded by uncertainty, particularly where funds have been secured from third parties based upon spurious asset values: these assets consist of properties, businesses, shareholdings or entities that can be located in far-flung countries; consequently, they can prove to be extremely difficult to value.
 Once again, the sophisticated forensic accountant will be able to turn to specialists in his or her team who will be experienced in undertaking valuations of these assets with their associated complications.

-In respect of insolvent entities, potential recoverable assets could be unconventional in their nature.
+In respect of insolvent entities, potentially recoverable assets could be unconventional in their nature.
 For example, there may be outstanding litigation against certain parties or, indeed, claims that arise as a consequence of the insolvency itself.
 This may include such matters as professional negligence claims against advisers.
-This would be likely to involve the skills and expertise of a forensic accountant, this time not in a purely investigative capacity but as an adviser on quantum.
+This would likely involve the skills and expertise of a forensic accountant, this time not from a pure investigative capacity but as an adviser on quantum.
 The forensic accountant would assist the insolvency practitioner (and his or her legal advisers) in quantifying the losses suffered and assisting with formulating the damages claim.
-The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under Civil Procedure Rules Part 35, or its equivalent in overseas jurisdictions, should the matter proceed to litigation.
+The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under Civil Procedure Rule No. 35 or its equivalent in overseas jurisdictions, should the matter proceed to litigation.